ElliesSurviving/blobcatd/README.md

 # blobcatd-android

-this is a daemon (made in bash) that posts blobcats into your notifications, with configurable delay and stuff original script by gravitos, made to work on android by ellie this utilises termux and termux:api, so make sure both of those are installed off of fdroid
+this is a daemon (made in bash) that posts blobcats into your notifications, with configurable delay and stuff

+original script by gravitos, made to work on android by ellie

+this utilises termux and termux:api, so make sure both of those are installed off of fdroid (mixing play store termux and fdroid termux:api will not work)

+other apt packages required: git (to clone the repo), make, file, and termux-api

 below is the original description untouched from the original repo